2012 Fresno meat plant shooting: Shooting

 Sixty-two workers were present when the shooting started, 22 of whom witnessed the shooting.
-The gunshots were muffled by the plant's machinery, along with the workers' protective earwear.
-Due to this, his first three victims were not aware that a shooting was happening.
 The police believe Jones targeted his victims since he could have shot other employees, but instead walked around them to shoot his targets.
-All of his victims were new employees.
+All of the victims were new employees.

-An autopsy report revealed traces of Weed in the shooter’s system.
+The plant reopened after a one-day shutdown on November 8, 2011.

+Investigation

+An autopsy report showed traces of weed in the shooter’s system.
+A second forensic test was ordered to for the presence of other drugs.
+Police did not determine a motive.
+Criminal psychologist Eric Hickey suggested that Jones was "probably just angry" and "didn't care anymore" over his lack of success in life, speculating that he had minor arguments with the victims and planned his suicide after the shooting to avoid returning to prison.